 These are a few add-ons (aka extensions) for the SeaMonkey browser that I have had to modify so they could be installed with the current version of the browser.

-• Open Multiple Locations - v0.5 modified by me for current SeaMonkey - This extension adds a "File" menu option to open multiple locations at a time.
+• Open Multiple Locations - v0.5 modified - This extension adds a "File" menu option to open multiple locations at a time.
 Just input a list of urls and it'll open them all at once in separate tabs.
 (A not-quite-as-elegant alternative is to use this webpage to open multiple tabs.)

-• User Agent Switcher - v0.7.3 modified by me for current SeaMonkey - This extension adds a menu to switch the user agent of the browser.
+• User Agent Switcher - v0.7.3 modified - This extension adds a menu to switch the user agent of the browser.
 It is designed to provide functionality similar to the "Browser Identification" feature of Opera and allows configuration of the list of user agents to display in the menu.
 With this extention you can let a website think you're using another browser, which can be handy in some cases. (alt homepage)

 NOTE: User Agent Switcher ver.
 0.6.11 is the last version that will store its settings in the browser's prefs.js file.
 Later versions store their settings in a UserAgentSwitcher subfolder (in the browser's profile folder).
 Also note that the program *isn't* supposed to retain the user agent after closing - normally or forced.
 To retain the user agent, go into about:config and set useragentswitcher.reset.onclose to "false" (if not present, add as a new boolean item).
 It will stay set to a different user agent whether closed normally or forced/crash.
 Of course, this setting configuration is unsupported.
 You may experience a bug in SeaMonkey where it will keep the user agent even though the about:config settings is set to true.
 If you don't want the settings retained, switch it to false then back to true.